 - inseam length.

-It’s advisable to take measures over underwear or light clothes using a measuring tape which is to be kept level and straight but not too tight.
+Take measurements over underwear or light clothes using a measuring tape which is to be kept level and straight but not too tight.

-Also, not all these measurements are required for every industrial garment.
+Also, not all measurements are required for every industrial garment.
 For example, chest and shoulder measurements will be necessary for tops, while waist, hip and inseam measurements are generally needed for pants.

-Still, you’re about to learn how to take each measurement correctly so that you can get comfortable workwear that fits well.
+Regardless, you’ll learn how to take each measurement correctly so that you can get comfortable workwear that fits well.

 So, how do you take measurements for men?